 I’m a full time professional photographer, yes it is.
 I’ve been doing it for 8 years.
 I do feel it’s an important factor (if you care about the quality and consistency of your images) to book someone who lives and breathes photography, look at it this way, would you and your family get on an aeroplane knowing the pilot only flies once in a blue moon and isn’t constantly training?
 Would you want a part-time builder to build your dream home?
 While time served doesn’t guarantee quality and consistency all the time, there’s certainly a much higher chance of disappointment with someone who dips in and out of photography and doesn’t give 100% of their working time to your images (and photography).

 What equipment do you use?

-Someone asked me this so I'll answer it.
-I use a Fujifilm X-pro 2 camera and a single prime 18mm lens.
+I use a Fujifilm X-pro2 camera and a single prime 18mm lens.
 That's it.
-It looks like a small film camera, does very well at visually saying "I'm not a photographer" but is very good at taking pictures (actually it's me who takes the pictures not the camera).
+It looks like a small film camera, does very well at saying "I'm not a photographer" which is extremely important for my unobtrusive approach to photographing your day.

 No, I’m not a factory, I’m an artist.
 You’re guaranteed I’ll be the photographer at your wedding I don’t use any other people.
 Some people do, although thankfully that trend seems to be diminishing, I would say that whoever you choose it’s an important question to ask.

 How can we book you?

 Please get in touch with me via my contact form or call me on 07702 139570.
 I take a non-refundable booking fee (deposit) and this secures your date.
 Dates are not held without payment.

 Manchester | London | Europe | International